dennis-tra/nebula/analysis/report/REPORT.tpl.md

 - `# Final AV` - The last agent version that was observed in this measurement period
 - `# Transitions` - How often did this particular peer change its agent version
 - `Distinct AVs` - Distinct agent version that this peer transitioned between (could have had a single AV multiple times)

-## Terminology

-- `visit` - Visiting a peer means dialing or connecting to it.
-Every time the crawler or monitoring task tries to dial or connect to a peer we consider this as _visiting_ it.
-Regardless of errors that may occur.

 ### Node classification: